pdwarkanath/desi-rw-insult-generator/README.md

 Flask App.
 Whenever reloaded, pulls a random insult from `insults.py` and outputs to the screen like:

-> You corrupt, anti-development naive anarchist Kejri stooge.
+> You pompous, anti-Modi tree-hugging terrorist.

 Live app here: https://desi-rw-insult-generator.herokuapp.com/